-Now that I’ve tried this Curried Chickpea Salad, I really want to visit Joan’s on Third in Los Angeles.
-This is a delicious vegan salad that’s also low-glycemic, dairy-free, and gluten-free.
-Use Bean Recipes to find more recipes like this one.
+Now that I’ve tried this delicious vegan and gluten-free Curried Chickpea Salad, I really want to visit Joan’s on Third in Los Angeles.

 I’ve made this several times since Rand sent me the recipe, and for myself I’ve settled on the version I’m sharing here that uses slightly more onion, turmeric, cumin, cilantro, and lemon juice than the recipe printed in the Times.
 I definitely like strong flavors, so if you’re not sure how much you like one of those ingredients, I’d use the lower amounts of the range I’m giving in the recipe.

-Let beans drain while you saute the onion in olive oil until the onions are lightly browned and starting to get crispy.
+- Let beans drain while you cook the onion in olive oil until the onions are lightly browned and starting to get crispy.

 Chickpea and Tuna Salad from Nami Nami

 Socca (Garbanzo or Chickpea Flatbread) from Kalyn’s Kitchen

 Baked Falafel Patties with Yogurt-Tahini Sauce from Kalyn’s Kitchen

 Broccoli, Onion, and Garbanzo Bean Soup from Farmgirl Fare

 Chickpea (Garbanzo Bean) Salad with Tomatoes, Olives, Basil, and Parsley from Kalyn’s Kitchen

 Garbanzo Bean (Chickpea) Soup with Garlic, Sumac, Olive Oil, and Lemon from Kalyn’s Kitchen